 - Are you endlessly fascinated by interpersonal relationships?

 Do you spend much of your time thinking about how people relate?
 Are you interested in what makes healthy relationships thrive, and what hurdles people need to overcome?
-Maybe you are a voracious reader of self-help books, love watching films and analyzing body language, or are an artist who has always wanted to capture how people interact.
+Maybe you are a voracious reader of self-help and sex therapy books, love watching films and analyzing body language, or are an artist who has always wanted to capture how people interact.
 This fascination and deep interest with the human condition positions relationship coaching as a solid career choice you can be passionate about.

 - Do people already bring their relationship problems to you?

 Many relationship coaches find their way into the professional field because they have long acted as an informal coach for friends and family for years.
 Are you someone people often confide in around their sex and relationship issues?
-If so, becoming a sex and relationship coach might be a great path for you.
+If so, becoming a coach might be a great path for you.

 - Are you non-judgmental?